grscheller/git-notes/notes/git-notes.md

                          # shooting yourself in foot.
    $ git pull
 ```

-Now, `git status` may tell us we can't just do a fast foreward.
+Now, `git status` may tell us we can't just do a fast foreword.
 In
 that case, create a new local branch tracking the remote branch.
 That
 way you have two places to morph before doing a `git merge`.